 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
 LTC's mission is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.
-In the school year 2018-19, LTC is offering 32 postsecondary career certificate programs.
-A new program, Patient Care Technician, will begin in January, 2019.
+In the school year 2020-21, LTC opened a new HVAC Apprenticeship program and an Introduction of Construction class.
+In addition, a Vet Assisting program opened in January 2021 in the newly built Lake County Animal Shelter.
 All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
 Most of the programs have articulation agreements with the state college system for students who wish to continue their education beyond LTC.
 The majority of the students enrolled at LTC are adults.
 However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.

 In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of our public safety community.
-Two instructional service centers, one located in

-Clermont and the other in Sumterville, provides nursing and adult education classes to students in the south part of the county as well as in Sumter County.
-Both instructional service centers are in partnership with Lake Sumter State College.
+One instructional service center in partnership with Lake Sumter State College is located in Clermont and provides nursing, paramedic and adult education classes to students in the south part of the county.

 The Center for Advanced Manufacturing (CAM) opened in December 2017.
-This new 24,000 sq. facility has allowed LTC to double the number of student stations available for the welding and fabrication program.
+This 24,000 square foot facility allowed LTC to double the number of student stations available for the welding and fabrication program.
 This project is a partnership with Lake County and local manufacturers.
+The Center is an official

-Currently, efforts are underway to become an American Welding Society Accredited Test Facility so students and the local workforce can be tested and qualify for the industry certifications.
-In addition, a new CNC Production Specialist program is being offered in this new facility.
+American Welding Society Accredited Test Facility so students and the local workforce can be tested and qualify for the industry certifications.
+In addition, a CNC Production Specialist program is also being offered in this new facility.
+The CNC program has partnered with NASA and is building parts for lockers that will go into the space station.